Kkkermit/Testify/README.md

 </p>

 > To test out Testify, be sure to invite him to your server by clicking [here](https://discord.com/oauth2/authorize?client_id=1211784897627168778&permissions=8&scope=applications.commands%20bot)

+> [!CAUTION]
+> **Never share or commit your `.env` file or any of its values!** These contain sensitive information including your bot token, MongoDB credentials, and API keys that could be used to compromise your systems or incur unwanted charges if leaked.
+Always add `.env` to your `.gitignore` file.

 ## Table of Contents
 - [Features](#features)